 Supported types: Trend, Market, Price

-For detailed rarity rankings and specific variety information about your 1998 Dime, our CoinValueChecker App provides accurate assessments to help you understand exactly how uncommon your coin is within the Jefferson nickel series.
+For detailed rarity rankings and specific variety information about your 1998 Dime, our CoinValueChecker App provides accurate assessments to help you understand exactly how uncommon your coin is within the Roosevelt dime series.

 The Obverse Of The 1998 Dime

-The obverse displays a left-facing profile portrait of President Franklin D. Roosevelt.
-The word “LIBERTY” appears along the upper rim directly in front of his face.
-Below Roosevelt’s chin sits the motto “IN GOD WE TRUST” in smaller letters.
+The obverse (front) shows a left-facing profile portrait of President Franklin D. Roosevelt.
+The word “LIBERTY” arcs along the upper rim, positioned directly in front of his face, while the national motto “IN GOD WE TRUST” appears in smaller letters below Roosevelt’s chin.

-The date “1998” is positioned at the lower right side.
-Sinnock’s initials “JS” appear below the neck truncation of the bust.
-The mint mark is located above the date, near Roosevelt’s neck.
+The date “1998” sits at the lower right, and Sinnock’s initials “JS” appear below the neck truncation.
+The mint mark — “P” for Philadelphia, “D” for Denver, or “S” for San Francisco — is located above the date near Roosevelt’s neck, a placement adopted in 1968 when the mint mark moved from the reverse side.

 The Reverse Of The 1998 Dime